100hacks/donate/README.md

 * Source talents
 * Create an awareness
 * Self-Fund teams with great social impact
-* Give back to the comunity
+* Give back to the community

 I was planning to crowdfund or get sponsors for my next events to recover my funds  untill I start reading about the blochchain and cryptocurrencies.